Australian Security Intelligence Organisation: Command, control and organisation

-ASIO is established and regulated under Australian Security Intelligence Organisation Act 1979 (Cwth), responsible to the federal parliament through the Minister for Home Affairs.
-ASIO also reports to the Parliamentary Joint Committee on Intelligence and Security, Senate’s Legal and Constitutional Affairs Committee and is subject to independent review by the Inspector-General of Intelligence and Security.
+ASIO is established and regulated under Australian Security Intelligence Organisation Act 1979 (Cth), responsible to the federal parliament through the Minister for Home Affairs.
+ASIO also reports to the Parliamentary Joint Committee on Intelligence and Security, Senate's Legal and Constitutional Affairs Committee and is subject to independent review by the Inspector-General of Intelligence and Security.
 The head of ASIO is the Director-General of Security, who oversees the strategic management of ASIO within guidelines issued by the Attorney-General.
 The current Director-General of Security is Mike Burgess, who assumed office on 16 September 2019.

 In 2018, ASIO had an average of 1,980 staff.
 Changes since to security measures have meant that the specific headcount is classified and not publicly available.
 The identity of ASIO officers other than the director-general and deputy director-generals remains an official secret.
 While ASIO is an equal opportunity employer, there has been some media comment of its apparent difficulty in attracting people from a Muslim or Middle Eastern background.
 Furthermore, ASIO has undergone a period of rapid growth with some 70% of its officers having joined since 2002, leading to what Paul O'Sullivan, director-general from 2005 to 2009, called 'an experience gap'.